josephpd3/ClinicalTrialsDownloader/README.md

 ## Summary

-This program downloads research of specified criteria from clinicaltrials.gov and stores said research in Pandas DataFrames on disk.
+This program downloads clinical trial details pertaining to specified criteria from clinicaltrials.gov and stores said data in Pandas DataFrames on disk.

 ## Installation and Execution